 Benefits of using structure with Kids at After School

-After school is an important time where one should have structure to guide kids through rest of the day.
+After school care is an important time where one should have structure to guide kids through rest of the day.
 The kids after school are tired, exhausted and full of good or not so good experiences from the day.
-There are many reasons why I consider that structure is important in afterschool program
+There are many reasons why I consider that structure is important in afterschool care program

 A structure guides them to help finish their homework, involve in activities and develop social skills in a supervised manner.
 As everyone around them is doing what they are expected to do at that time, the kids feeling a bit lazy or distracted also end up finishing their work in time.